 We view social media as a great tool to connect with our customers, and to show prospective clients who we are.
 Onsite, we often snap pictures of our renters and post them to our Facebook, Instagram, and Twitter, and encourage them to check the pages for their moment in the sun!
 It’s a great way to engage and keep the customers with us without pushing more sales on them.
 Then, clients are able to check out our social presence to see our happy customers!

 Managing it can be time-consuming, and I admit I’m not perfect!
 But what helps is taking advantage of scheduling and doing a lot of posts in bulk, then peppering in more spontaneous content whenever possible.
-Why did you realize that you were going to embrace e-commerce?

 We knew we were going to include onsite rentals in advance from day one, because it was all about making sure we can make the race day as easy as possible for the renter.
 I still remember when my first sale came in online, I was driving through a rotary, saw the notification, turned up the radio and screamed in excitement!

 How did you find Shopify and why did you decide to try them out?

 I was shopping a few options, and Shopify gave me the best, most easily customizable site, streamlined e-commerce platform, and solid reporting/analytical capabilities.

 What does this enable you to do as a small business owner?

 It gives the company a professional appearance and an affordable price, and provides our customers with a smooth user experience for online rentals.
 Plus, we can look at where our traffic is coming from, what events gave us the best online sales traffic, and more analysis that enables us to grow and improve.

 I’m on the local board of One Love, an organization that seeks to prevent relationship violence through education at the high school and college level, and I am hoping to help out with my town’s girls lacrosse program this spring after I move out of Boston!